microsoft/Olive/examples/directml/stable_diffusion/README.md

 python stable_diffusion.py --optimize
 ```

+The above command will enumerate the `config_<model_name>.json` files and optimize each with Olive, then gather the optimized models into a directory structure suitable for testing inference.

 The stable diffusion models are large, and the optimization process is resource intensive.
 It is recommended to run optimization on a system with a minimum of 16GB of memory (preferably 32GB).
 Expect optimization to take several minutes (especially the U-Net model).

 Once the script successfully completes: